QuantumQuixxote/awesome-quantum-algorithms/README.md

 ## Bassard Hoyer Tapp Algorithm
 - The BHT algorithm uses amplitude amplification, a nice generalisation of Grover's algorithm
 - The dynamic dimensions of quantum oracles
+- The collision resistance of quantum hash functions

 ## Grover Algorithm
 - Importance of Quantum Oracles